 This week, a new law that improves Connecticut’s medical marijuana program went into effect.
 Among other changes, for the first time, certain patients who are under 18 now qualify to use medical cannabis

-To participate in the Connecticut medical marijuana program, minors must have been diagnosed with terminal illness, an irreversible spinal cord injury, cerebral palsy, cystic fibrosis, or severe or intractable epilepsy.
+medical marijuana program, minors must have been diagnosed with terminal illness, an irreversible spinal cord injury, cerebral palsy, cystic fibrosis, or severe or intractable epilepsy.
 In addition, they must have a written certification from two doctors — a primary care provider and a specialist.
 Finally, a parent or guardian must submit a written statement consenting to the patient using medical cannabis and agreeing to serve as the minor’s primary caregiver.

 .
 The department is now accepting research applications from hospitals, universities, dispensaries, and growers.
 Research subjects and employees of approved applicants will also have to register with the department.